PAM SKOP WELLNESS

 As a therapist, I work collaboratively with my clients to create a warm, open, and trusting space.

-Insurance accepted: I have a limited number of spots available for clients who have United Healthcare, Oxford, and Oscar insurance.
-For all other insurance I am an out of network provider
+Limited spots for needs based sliding scale, and clients with United Healthcare, Oxford, and Oscar Insurnace.
+I am an out of network provider for all other insurance plans.

 Prenatal yoga (private and small group)